-At the end of the day, your wedding is one big fat party!
-Obviously you want to make sure everyone has one of the best nights of their lives –singing along to great tunes, dancing like fools and remembering the night forever!
-One thing that is going to make this happen is the wedding music and entertainment – it’s pretty darn important.
-If you’re keen to book the Rolling Stones you’re going to have to pay top dollar but, here are some nifty tips to make sure the entertainment rocks without destroying your budget:
+Wedding planning is a lot to have on your plate, and it’s so easy to get muddled in the minutiae.
+That’s why we’re here, as the #1 Wedding Planning App in the UK, to help and support you ever step of the way.
+At the end of the day, though, your wedding is essentially one big fat celebration with everyone you care about.
+Obviously you want to make sure everyone has one of the best nights of their lives, and one thing that is going to make this happen is the wedding music and entertainment – it’s pretty darn important.
+If you’re keen to book the Rolling Stones you’re going to have to pay top dollar but if you have a little more flexibility, here are some nifty tips to make sure the entertainment rocks without destroying your budget:

-1) Remember all those piano lessons your sister took when you were kids which drove you crazy?
-Or that group of mates who have been a band since the early uni days?
+1. If you’ve a sister who took piano lessons religiously in her youth or a group of mates who formed a band in sixth form?
 Recruit them to perform at your wedding!
-Not only will it be great for them to be involved, but you will save money and have loads of fun too!
-Just make sure that they are happy to perform, that their standards are high and that not ALL of the music is resting on their shoulders, or they will have a very long night!
+It’ll be great for them to be involved, you will save money and you’ll have loads of fun too!
+Just make sure that they are happy to perform, that their standards are high and that not ALL of the music is resting on their shoulders.
 Why not put together a cracking playlist for the gaps in between and after.
 And give your mates some carefully selected pressies to thank them for putting on a show!